 Digital Grimoire: collection #1

-A curated collection of past recommendations from the Digital Grimoire, designed to help you get started with the basics.
+A curated collection of recommendations designed to help you get started with the basics of digital survival.

-On Cyber Hermetica, you’ll find numerous tips and technical insights to enhance your personal cybersecurity and safeguard your data and digital identity.
-This is a curated collection of past recommendations from the Digital Grimoire, designed to help you get started with the basics.
+On Cyber Hermetica, youβll find numerous tips and technical insights to enhance your personal cybersecurity and safeguard your data and digital identity.

-Minimize your data exposure
+1. Minimize your data exposure

 The first and most important step to enhance your security and privacy is to eliminate unnecessary data sharing and minimize your digital footprint.
 One way to achieve this is by avoiding to share real data when you register to online services.